 Selling a business is a process.
 Harvest Business Advisors knows the process well because selling and valuing businesses is all we do.

-If you have questions do not hesitate to email or call us.
-We are always pleased to assist.
+If you have questions, please do not hesitate to email or call us.
+We are always happy to assist.

 Greg Caruso, JD, CPA, CVA, Partner, Business Brokerage and Business Valuation and Appraisal, 609-664-7955 firstname.lastname@example.org